kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 ## Goals

-1. Establish a standardized model to configure provider-agnostic telemetry (metrics, access logs, and traces) for both Gateway and Mesh.
+1. Establish a standardized model to configure provider-agnostic telemetry (metrics, access logs, and traces) for both Gateways and Mesh components.
 2. Enable separation of concerns between the persona managing networking infrastructure (Platform Team) and the persona governing telemetry signals (Observability/Security Team).

 ## Non-Goals